nokotamustang/PersonalPortfolio/README.md

 The platform was built in AWS using a range of services, including **S3**, **Lambda**, **API Gateway**, **DynamoDB**, **Batch** and **ECS**, and **SageMaker**.
 The data is collected from a customer, who uses the online tools to create the project for processing in the system.
 The data is processed using machine learning algorithms to identify vehicles and track their movements.
 The platform provides a web-based interface for users to view the data and generate reports.

-How I helped:

-1. This project for data analysis of videos with cross-camera tracking of vehicles and pedestrians is ambitious and technically complex.
+This project for data analysis of videos with cross-camera tracking of vehicles and pedestrians is ambitious and technically complex.
 The First part I worked on uses a variety of Amazon Web Services (AWS) technologies that span across **GPU compute** enabled **EC2** instances; with **Docker** images running via **ECS**; and wrapped inside **AWS Batch** for automated queuing.
 Everything is designed for scalability, robustness, and the next step was to implement everything in a scripted **AWS CDK** infrastructure.
 This was built with **Node.js** with **Typescript** for the web apps and **AWS Lambdas**, and **Python3x** for the heavy processing work.

-1. I worked on building the scalable solution for this product, using **AWS Cloud Formation** with **Cloud Development Kit** (CDK) to build a scripted architecture for the pipeline.
+I worked on building the scalable solution for this product, using **AWS Cloud Formation** with **Cloud Development Kit** (CDK) to build a scripted architecture for the pipeline.
 I have aimed to utilize unit tests, functional tests, and stack tests to help contain and test the code for the CDK implementation during this phase.

-1. I was inspecting the existing prototype code for the machine learning algorithm, and planning a strategy for improving the classification results and providing code and scientific robustness.
+I was inspecting the existing prototype code for the machine learning algorithm, and planning a strategy for improving the classification results and providing code and scientific robustness.

 ## Altered AI - Machine Learning for Audio Morphing - Senior Software Engineer - 2022 to 2023